NativeScript/docs/content/ui/stack-layout.md

 <img class="md:w-1/2 lg:w-1/3" src="https://art.nativescript.org/layouts/stack_layout_horizontal.svg" />

-### Horizontal stack layout with vertically aligned children
+### Aligning children vertically in a horizontal stack

-To align a child element vertically in a `StackLayout` with `orientation='horizontal'` use the child's `verticalAlignment` property.
+Child elements of a horizontal stack can align themselves veritcally at `top`, `center` or `bottom` positions with the `verticalAlignment` property.
 The following example creates a diagonal stack of items with responsive sizes.

 ```xml